Bantwal: Demographics

-According to the 2011 India census, Hindus make up 61.27% of total population, Muslims 32.47% and Christians 5.95%.
+According to the 2011 India census, Hindus make up 54.65% of total population, Muslims 38.42% and Christians 6.61% in Bantwal town.

 Politics

 U Rajesh Naik (BJP) is the MLA from the Bantval (Karnataka Assembly constituency) since 2018.

 Economy

 The town is still considered an important trade center for groceries, tobacco, hardware and gold.

 Transport

 Many buses ply to nearby places such as Mudipu, Moodabidri, Surathkal, Mulki, Kinnigoli, Vitla operate from the B. C Road bus stand.
 The railway station at B. C Road is maintained by south western railways.
 The Mangalore port is about 30 kilometres from here.
 Mangalore International Airport is about 45 minutes from B.C Road.